Jon Berti Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to give up the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (14 total, 1.8 per game).

-- Megill (1-0) makes the start for the Mets, his second of the season.
+- Senga (1-0) pitches for the Mets to make his second start this season.

-- The right-hander last appeared on Saturday against the Miami Marlins, when he went five innings, allowing two earned runs while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander threw 5 1/3 innings against the Miami Marlins, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.